-In addition to configuring extraction for specific services, specific filters can be configured to blacklist specific HDFS paths to remove them from the extraction process which both speeds up the process and cuts down on indexing time, as well as the amount of storage consumed by the Solr storage directory.
+In addition to configuring extraction for specific services, specific filters can be configured to blacklist specific HDFS paths to remove them from the extraction process which both speeds up the process and cuts down on indexing time, as well as the amount of storage consumed by the datadir.
 Filters can also be configured to blacklist or whitelist Amazon S3 buckets.

-Note: Make sure to configure the metadata purge function, which cleans the Solr storage directory of documents that describe the deleted entities.
+Note: To ensure that the extraction process runs optimally, data stewards should regularly delete metadata for entities no longer needed.
+Deleting metadata should be followed by using the purge function, which cleans the datadir of Solr documents associated with the deleted entities.
 Using purge on a regular basis facilitates fast search and noise-free lineage diagrams.
-See Managing Metadata Storage with Purge on page 66.